 Test 3: Care and Storage

-The Staub, whose black interior shrouded much of the leftover food bits, should not be dish-washed, as its interior enamel is porous and can be degraded by the chemicals in dishwashing detergent.
+The Staub, whose black interior hides leftover food bits, should not be dish-washed, as its interior enamel is porous and can be degraded by the chemicals in dishwashing detergent (Note: Staub says you can run it through the dishwasher, but you should avoid it if able).

 As far as storage and maneuverability go, neither are particularly comfortable to pick up or put down.
 They’re big and bulky and you probably don’t need more than one per kitchen.
 That said, the Le Creuset is slightly lighter.